Expertise and services to build a performing safety management system (SMS)

 - Establishing Key Performance Questions(KPQ’s) and Key Performance Indicators (KPIs)

-- Understanding where you safety management performance measures today – the SMICG PSOEX (Present, Suitable, Operating, Effective, Excelling) journey to SMS performance
+- Understanding how your safety management performance measures today – the SMICG PSOEX (Present, Suitable, Operating, Effective, Excelling) journey to SMS performance

 How we can help